tedneward/Azgaarnoth/Classes/Wizard.md

 * [Voidmancy](Wizard/Voidmancy.md)
 * [War Magic](Wizard/WarMagic.md)

-Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.
+Your choice grants yous at 2nd level and again at 6th, 10th, and 14th level.  feature

 Note that many of the [Mage Schools](/Organizations/MageSchools/MageSchools.md) have their own, unique, arcane traditions; more options are found there.
 While many mage schools have an arcane tradition, not all arcane traditions belong exclusively to a mage school.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can't increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this.  feature

 ## Spell Mastery
+*18th-level wizard feature*

-At 18th level, you have achieved such mastery over certain spells that you can cast them at will.
+You have achieved such mastery over certain spells that you can cast them at will.
 Choose a 1st-level wizard spell and a 2nd-level wizard spell that are in your spellbook.
 You can cast those spells at their lowest level without expending a spell slot when you have them prepared.
 If you want to cast either spell at a higher level, you must expend a spell slot as normal.

 By spending 8 hours in study, you can exchange one or both of the spells you chose for different spells of the same levels.

 ## Signature Spells
+*20th-level wizard feature*

-When you reach 20th level, you gain mastery over two powerful spells and can cast them with little effort.
+You gain mastery over two powerful spells and can cast them with little effort.
 Choose two 3rd-level wizard spells in your spellbook as your signature spells.
 You always have these spells prepared, they don't count against the number of spells you have prepared, and you can cast each of them once at 3rd level without expending a spell slot.
 When you do so, you can't do so again until you finish a short or long rest.

 If you want to cast either spell at a higher level, you must expend a spell slot as normal.

+---

 # Wizard Spells
 This is a list of the spells accessible to any wizard throughout Azgaarnoth (under most normal circumstances--it is possible, for example, that a wizard character came to power outside of any of the normal backgrounds thus has a very paltry spellbook to start as a handicap).
-Specifically, these spells are known to the [White Winds](/Organizations/MageSchools/WhiteWinds.md) school, and are always accessible for copy into a wizard's spellbook for a nominal fee.
+Specifically, the spells listed in the *Player's Handbook* are spells are known to the [White Winds](/Organizations/MageSchools/WhiteWinds.md) school, and are always accessible for copy into a wizard's spellbook for a nominal fee.

 Wizards are free to copy any arcane (wizard) spell into their spellbook, regardless of origin, and as such, mage schools often make a fair amount of money from selling access to their unique spell lists to other non-member schools for a hefty fee.